chingiz/SessionManager-Android/README.md

 	        compile 'com.github.Chingiz:SessionManager-Android:1.1'
 	}

-# How do I use SessionManager?
+# How do I use SessionManager ?
-Before using SessionManager initialize the SessionManager on your Application class.
+Before using SessionManager,initialize the SessionManager on your Application class.

 ```
 public class SessionManagerApplication extends Application {